Is Being a Project Manager a Good Career: Is Project Management Right for You?

 How is Formal Education Important in Project Management?

 Project managers are typically natural born leaders.
 However, while natural abilities offer a unique advantage in this career path, great project managers are those who learn the craft well in school.

 A project manager should be a well-rounded individual capable of dealing with different situations and managing people across different levels.
 Formal training, in the shape of earning a degree in project management, equips you with the necessary skills to plan, manage and execute any type of project from any field or industry.

 In addition to learning the technical skills necessary for the position, a degree program also usually equips you with soft skills such as interpersonal skills, critical thinking, problem solving and creativity among others.
 This combination of technical and soft skills prepares learns to become successful project managers in different industries and at different capacities.

 Should you also get a Certification?

 While you do not need a certification to gain employment as a project manager, having one expands your opportunities and gives you a big advantage over other job candidates.
 The Project Management Professional Certification (PMP) in particular is a prestigious and globally recognized certification for project managers.
 If you want to stand out above other project managers, you should also consider earning a certification.

 It All Starts By Earning a Degree

-Do you feel you can make a successful career out of project management?
-Well, regardless of the field or industry you wish to work in, it all start by earning a degree in Bachelor of Science in Organizational Leadership, with a Concentration in Project Management at ECPI University.
+Do you have what it takes to be a project manager?
+It all start by earning a degree in Bachelor of Science in Organizational Leadership, with a Concentration in Project Management at ECPI University.
 Through our accelerated program, you could finish the course in as little as 2.5 years.
 Connect with our helpful admissions advisor today to learn more.

 It could be the Best Decision You Ever Make!